Hannah414/Using-C-On-A-Mac/README.md

 ![table of basic operators in c](https://learningmonkey.in/wp-content/uploads/2021/06/Operator-Precedence-and-Associativity-in-C.jpg)

-You can find examples of how to use these operators in Program_2 and Program_3.
+You can find examples of how to use these operators in Program_3.

 ## Conditional Statements